Chelmis-IDIAS/CyberBullyingPrediction/README.md

 Email us at cchelmis@albany.edu if you are interested in our dataset!
 We are happy to share our data with you.

 #### Citation
-If you use this code and/or dataset, please cite
+If you use this code and/or dataset, please cite:
 > Mengfan Yao, Charalampos Chelmis, and Daphney Zois.
 Cyberbullying Ends Here: Towards Robust Detection of Cyberbullying in Social Media.
 The 2019 World Wide Web Conference (WWW ’19), May 2019.

 >Charalampos Chelmis and Mengfan Yao.
 Minority Report: Cyberbullying Prediction on Instagram.
 In 11th ACM Conference on Web Science (WebSci ’19), July 2019

-BibTeX
+BibTeX:
 ```
 @inproceedings{yao2019cyberbullying,
   title = {Cyberbullying Ends Here: Towards Robust Detection of Cyberbullying in Social Media},